Multi-Graph Transformer for Free-Hand Sketch Recognition: Experiments

-\textbf{Evaluation Metrics}\quad Our evaluation metric for sketch recognition is ``top K accuracy'', the proportion of samples whose true class is in the top K model predictions, for values $k = 1, 5, 10$.
-(Note that acc.@k $= 1.0$ means 100\%)
+Our evaluation metric for sketch recognition is ``top K accuracy'', the proportion of samples whose true class is in the top K model predictions, for values $k = 1, 5, 10$.
+(Note that acc.@k $= 1.0$ means 100\%) \\